International Colloquium on Arts Enterprise being convened at the School of the Arts in January

 Access the most current programme for this event here:

-About Dr Larissa AllworkDr Larissa Allwork works at the University of Northampton School of the Arts.
-She also participates in Professor Janet Wilson's EU-Marie Curie funded Centre of Home and Belonging ITN and Dr Sonya Andermahr's Working Group for Interdisciplinary Research in Trauma, Narrative and Performance.
+About Dr Larissa AllworkDr Larissa Allwork worked at the University of Northampton School of the Arts (May 2012 - August 2015).
+She also participated in Professor Janet Wilson's EU-Marie Curie funded Constructions of Home and Belonging ITN.
+She continues to be affiliated to Dr Sonya Andermahr's Working Group for Interdisciplinary Research in Trauma, Narrative and Performance.

 Posted on December 10, 2013, in Conferences, Events, School of the Arts and tagged African Arts, Avenue Campus, Brazil, Federal University of Bahia, Lagos, Quality Assurance Agency for Higher Education, Social enterprise, University of Northampton.
 Bookmark the permalink.
 Leave a comment.